ibexa/documentation-user/docs/personalization/use_cases.md

-# Use Cases
+# Use cases

 There are many different cases where you can use recommendations.
 The most common ones can be found in the e-commerce and publishing industries.

-## E-commerce
+## eCommerce

-E-commerce recommendations can prove very useful in helping customers find what they're looking for.
+eCommerce recommendations can prove very useful in helping customers find what they're looking for.
 When a user is not sure about what to buy, recommendations can suggest similar, alternative or complementary products.
 Some typical use cases are: